caitlinashcroft/Project_9/README.md

 **Department**: MRC Brain Network Dynamics Unit, Nuffield Department of Clinical Neurosciences <br>
 **GitHub**: https://github.com/caitlinashcroft/Project_9

-The repo contains our Jupyter notebook allowing for easy sharing and merging of our work
+The repo contains our Jupyter notebook allowing for easy sharing and merging of our work.

+The data this notebook acts upon cannot be uploaded as it is not yet in the public domain.